behu-kea/python-basics/lectures/week-47.md

-# Week 46 - Strings

-- Tekststrenge og manipulering af tekststrenge.
-- At modtage input fra brugeren af dit program.
-- Arbejde med tal i tekststrenge.
-- Formatere strenge så de kan printes.
-- Sammensætning, indeksering og udskæring af tekststrenge.

-Hardys topics

-- Use input and f strings (print(f"Myname is {name}"))
-- Escape, Multiline Strings & Paragraph
-  - `ext1 = "She said, \"What time is it?\""`
-  - `ong_string= "This is an output \of multiline \strings..."`
-  - `Use """or '''to write a long paragraph`
-- Index, length
-- Concatenation `+`
-- String methods
-  - Slice
-  - lower
-  - upper
-  - rstrip
-  - lstrip
-  - strip
-  - Startswith endswith
-  - Find
-  - Replace
-- Strings and numbers
--

-## Exercise 1

-- Create a string and print its length
-- Create two strings and concatenate them.
-Print the resulting variable
-- Create two strings and concatenate them with a space in between.
-Print the resulting variable
-- Print the string `zing` be using slice notation to specify the correct range of characters in the string `bazinga`
-- Create one string, now create two new variables.
-One should contain the string with all characters in lowercase.
-The other in uppercase
--
+# Week 47 - Strings

+Todays program

+- Using input
+- Escaping, multiline and paragraphs
+- Index and length
+- Concatenation
+  - Convert int to number and number to int
+- String methods in groups
+  - `slice`
+  - `lower`
+  - `upper`
+  - `rstrip`
+  - `lstrip`
+  - `strip`
+  - `find`

+## Exercises

+### Exercise 1

+In groups of two find a partner group.
+Then with the partner group decide what group takes what topic.
+Now investigate the topic: What does the method/methods do?
+Create some code showing how to use the method in a program

+- `startswith` and `endswith`
+- `replace`

+- 4.1.1
+- Create a multiline print statement
+- 4.2.1
+- 4.2.2
+- 4.2.4
+- 4.3.1
+- 4.3.3
+- 4.3.4
+- 4.4.1
+- 4.6.4
+- 4.9